 4. Conflicting Business Environments:

-Every company wants to make money, but not all, the departments and decision-makers agree on how to get there.
+Every company wants to make money, but not all, departments and decision-makers agree on how to get there.
 Any marketer will tell you that SEO is often the backbone of success, but metrics are not always accurate.
 Without enterprise SEO support, it can be difficult to combine different organizations to create a unified approach.

-Smaller businesses enjoy the freedom to update page by page, try or modify their SEO strategy as they see fit.
+Smaller businesses enjoy the freedom to update page by page, and try or modify their SEO strategy as they see fit.
 It is not always the same for larger companies.
 Creating an expandable SEO business strategy can make it easier to meet changing needs without causing irreparable damage.

-Why Enterprise SEO Should Play a Major Role in Traditional Marketing
+Why Enterprise SEO Should Play a Major Role in Traditional Marketing:

 Marketing can occasionally create uncertainty, but two things are always true: